-American Idol Crowns Its Season 16 Winner!
-The Champion Is ...
+American Idol Crowns Its Winner — and Caleb Lee Hutchinson and Maddie Poppe Reveal They're Dating!

 RELATED: New Year, New Love!
 The Hottest Celeb Couples of 2018 — So Far

 “I don’t have any words to describe this really.
 I can’t believe people believed in me this much just to make it to the top two with Caleb.
-To actually have been named the winner of this show is is incredible,” Poppe told reporters after the show.
+To actually have been named the winner of this show is incredible,” Poppe told reporters after the show.

 “I got to be who I wanted to be and the fact that I am here and I can tell you that I won the show is doing exactly what I wanted to do and I didn’t have to change myself for anybody is pretty incredible,” she said.